|FREE Shipping on orders over $150! *|

 This is the original Model Craft Wasp.
 It has a 60" wingspan and was designed as a Class B or C gas powered aircraft with .15 to .25 engines.
 This model was designed by the 1938-1939 Senior Canadian Champion Robert Milligan.
 Pre-1942 design, eligible for Society of Antique Modelers (SAM) contests.

-This free flight gas powered model kit contains a full size rolled plan, instructions, hand picked printed balsa, balsa sheet wood and balsa strip wood, laser cut aircraft grade plywood, hardwood, music wire, and Silkspan tissue covering.
-You will need an engine, fuel tank, fuel, propeller, wheels, building board, cutting tools, wire cutters, pliers, fine sandpaper, glue, and paint.
+This free flight gas powered model kit contains a full size rolled plan, instructions, hand picked printed balsa, balsa sheet wood and balsa strip wood, laser cut aircraft grade plywood, hardwood, and music wire.
+You will need an engine, fuel tank, fuel, propeller, wheels, building board, cutting tools, wire cutters, pliers, fine sandpaper, glue, and covering material.

 Includes a hobby knife, 5 blades, straight point tweezers, 5.5" x 9" Self Healing Cutting Mat, Jet Instant glue, Jet Super glue, Jet Tips, glue stick, canopy glue/tacky glue, MagnaBoard XL™ set, Minus Magnets 20 pack, and Rubber Powered Model Airplanes book.
 Save 25% off individually priced items!
 There is a limit of 2 sets per order.item B329 Price: $79.95